interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/netrid/v22a/aggregate_checks.md

 ### Verify https is in use test step

 Inspects all record queries for their usage of https.
-If services such as a service provider, observer or DSS are marked as being in "local debug" mode, they may serve requests over http without producing failed checks despite their lack of encryption.

 #### All interactions happen over https check

 If non-encrypted interactions such as plaintext queries over http are allowed, **[astm.f3411.v22a.NET0220](../../../../requirements/astm/f3411/v22a.md)** is not satisfied.

+This check is skipped if the test exclusion `allow_cleartext_queries` is set to `True`.

 ## Mock USS interactions evaluation test case